Sunday, April 5, 2009

 his eyes were closed and his heart was open.

-I am challenged anew by this Holy Week to not only respond to Jesus but respond like Jesus.
+I am challenged anew this Holy Week to not only respond to Jesus but respond like Jesus.
 I want to spend however many days, weeks, months or years I have left, glorifying God and peopling the Kingdom.

-0 comments:
+No comments: